-The appointment is implemented either as one-semester with full support, or a full year with half-support.
-In the latter case, the expectation is that the other half support will be provided by the visitor's home institution.
+The appointment provides half-year support and can be implemented either as one-semester with full support, or a full year with half-support.

-The Keller Center is now accepting applications for the James Wei Visiting Professor in Entrepreneurship for academic years 2013-2014 and 2014-2015.
-Please visit this link for information on how to apply.
+The Keller Center will be accepting applications for the James Wei Visiting Professor in Entrepreneurship for academic years 2015-2016 and 2016-2017 starting October 1, 2014.

 Innaugurated in 2007, this professorship is a key element of Princeton's broadening scope of entrepreneurship education in the School of Engineering and Applied Science at Princeton University.
 Previous holders of this professorship include: